A graphic illustrates how digital payments work on a mobile device.

 Choose the best payment setup for your business

-The next time your small business accepts a payment, consider how the transaction could benefit from digital payments and contactless transactions.
+The next time your small business processes a payment, think about how digital and contactless transactions could enhance the experience.

 Whether your focus is B2B or B2C, electronic payment methods can help reduce costs and increase customer engagement.
 Consider integrating cashless payment options into your existing payment methods.

-An infographic shares the basics of how digital payments operate.
+An infographic with the current state of digital payments.

 Digital payments FAQ